 Hewes as CEO has stepped up FIPP’s role as an advocate for responding to and taking advantage of the opportunities arising from a changing publishing world.
 “We cannot be a passive organisation, especially not in a disruptive industry.
-FIPP not only needs to maintain relevance but understand and reflect what the biggest concerns of our members are.
+FIPP not only needs to maintain relevance but understand and reflect the biggest concerns of our members.
 Through collaboration we can respond and profit from change,” he says.

 According to Hewes, the most important issue facing publishing businesses is managing talent and culture.
 “What publishers are contending with is how to attract and retain the most talented people in the face of competition from businesses that are perceived as being more attractive to work for, such as platforms and startups.”

 While training and developing new skill sets for an ever changing and disruptive industry are at the centre of this challenge, matters relating to diversity of staff is becoming just as important.
 “When thinking about diversity both from an economic point of view and a moral point of view, a diverse workforce can help build new networks of talent, ideas and provides better solutions from a leadership point of view.”

 FIPP’s collaboration with Facebook

 Talking about social media platforms like Facebook, he says FIPP has stepped into the ring to bring clarity and engagement in what many might have perceived as an unassailable situation.
 “Publishers will never make the mistake (again) of relying on a single platform for content discovery and business opportunities.”